Understanding power pricing

 We are responsible for the distribution network of substations, poles and wires that delivers power to households and businesses.

-Our distribution charges make up about a quarter of the total bill for a typical residential customer.
+Our distribution charges make up less than a third of the total bill for a typical residential customer.

 Understanding your bill

 Customers tell us that it is not easy to understand the electricity bill from their retailer.

 The SA Government website helps to break it down.

 It is worth putting in some effort to understand your power bill, as the information your retailer provides on your bill can help you:

 - understand how you are charged for your electricity

 - keep track of how you use power